AzraAjd/cook-book-v2/README.md

 npm install
 ```

-After the requirements are installed, ro run both frontend and backend at the same time, execute:
+After the requirements are installed, to run both frontend and backend at the same time, execute:
 ```
 npm run dev
 ```